 Why do Websites need a Content Management System (CMS)?

-I always ask clients to consider the following question… What does it take to get someone to return to your Website after they have seen it once or twice?
 The answer is fresh content!
-Not only do site visitors respond favorably to the fact that your site is more than a static brochure.
-Perhaps what may even be more important, search engines respond to changing content as well.
+Not only do site visitors respond favorably to the fact that your site is more than a static brochure, perhaps what may be more important, is that search engines also respond to it.
+Googlebots love to find fresh content.

-Take a look inside a password-protected WordPress dashboard in this helpful video tutorial:
+Take a look inside the password-protected WordPress dashboard in this helpful video tutorial:

-I like visual tools, so you will find a growing collection embedded videos like the one above, as well as a collection of links to informative coaching blogs and other WordPress resources.
-I am assembling an ever-changing set of my favorite WordPress Plugins.
-And I am adding and expanding this resource in a set of “child pages.”
+We like visual tools, so you will find a growing collection embedded videos like the one above, as well as a collection of links to informative coaching blogs and other WordPress resources.
+We am assembling an ever-changing set of our favorite WordPress Plugins, adding and expanding this resource.

 It’s important to start by understanding why WordPress is a superior content management system and this relates to the fact that it is created, organized and assembled from component parts that are all stored in a database.
 This means that it is capable of being instantly reformatted for delivery to different types of devices that are calling for the content.
 Have you looked at your current Website on a smartphone?
 Lots of other people are doing so and those numbers will continue to increase.